 I am employed as a dental hygienist and have, on more than one occasion, experienced Islamophobia from patients who are new to our practice.
 Islamophobia is often at its worst in the workplace, immediately after a terrorist attack.
-For example, last year a new patient refused to be seen by a Muslim doctor following the San Bernardino attacks.
+For example, last year a new patient refused to be seen by a Muslim culture woman doctor following the San Bernardino attacks.

 I’ve been with this company for 12 years now, and I think that once people get to know you as an individual, rather than placing certain assumptions about you based on your race or gender, they’re more willing to let those stereotypes go.
 Though I am well-known by both patients and colleagues, I anticipate challenges if I were to switch clinics.
 This is due in part to the stereotyping of healthcare workers that exist in the media.

 In my opinion, Islamophobia exists more in locations such as public spaces, social media platforms, malls, cafes, and parking lots than in workplaces.
 People can remain anonymous in those places and therefore don’t have to take responsibility for their actions.
-This also means that Muslims don’t get the opportunity to help address people’s concerns or fears.
+This also means that Muslim females don’t get the opportunity to help address people’s concerns or fears.